Coco (2017 film): Reception

+Mexico

-MexicoCoco was released in Mexico on October 27, nearly a month before its release in the United States.
-It grossed $9.3 million on its opening weekend, the biggest opening weekend for an original animated film and the biggest debut for an animated film outside of the summer movie season in the market.
+Coco was released in Mexico on October 27, nearly one month prior to the United States.
+It grossed $9.3 million on its opening weekend, the biggest opening weekend for an original animated film, and the biggest debut for an animated film outside of the summer movie season in the market.
 In its second weekend, it earned another $10.8 million, a 12% increase over its first weekend, bringing its total to $28 million.
-It became the fastest ten-day grosser ever for an animated feature in Mexico, as well as the biggest original animated release ever in the territory.
+It became the fastest ten-day grosser ever for an animated feature in Mexico, and the biggest original animated release ever in the territory.
 It dropped by 23% in its third weekend, grossing $8.4 million.
 That brought its total to MX$792 million (US$41.4 million), making it the highest-grossing animated film and the second-highest-grossing film of all time in Mexico, behind Marvel's The Avengers, in local currency.
 A few days later, on November 15, it passed The Avengers to become the highest-grossing film in the Mexican market.